Rousseau's Philosophical Musings: Nature, Freedom and World Literature Roots

 Rousseau’s life was unsettled from the beginning.
 He was born in Geneva in 1712.
 His mother died shortly after his birth and his father later left the city.

-He worked as an apprentice, tutor, secretary and music teacher.
-He educated himself through reading, hardship and experience.
-This restless life shaped his thought.
+He worked as an apprentice, tutor, secretary and music teacher, educating himself through reading, hardship and experience.
+His unsettled life helped shape his distrust of polite society and social convention.

 3. The First Discourse and the Question of Progress